-Tech Prep Program Components Self Assessment + 5 = Met + 3 = In Progress - 3 = Not Met 0 = NA Circle One QUALITY INDICATORS 1998 Perkins Act Title II Sections 201-205 1998 Perkins Act Core Indicator (5) PROFESSIONAL DEVELOPMENT (cont.) +5 +3 -3 0 +5 +3 -3 0 5.2 Technical and academic instructors/faculty involved with Tech Prep work in teams with supporting planning time.
+Tech Prep Program Components Self Assessment +5 = Met +3 = In Progress -3 = Not Met 0 = NA Circle One QUALITY INDICATORS 1998 Perkins Act Title II Sections 201-205 1998 Perkins Act Core Indicator (5) PROFESSIONAL DEVELOPMENT (cont.) $\begin{array}{cccccccccccccccccccccccccccccccccccc$ 5.2 Technical and academic instructors/faculty involved with Tech Prep work in teams with supporting planning time.
 Counselors and administrators are also involved with Tech Prep teams.
-5.3 Secondary, postsecondary faculty and administrator training in instructional delivery and assessment is provided to ensure that students meet high academic and employability standards (e.g., contextual and 204(c)(4)(B) 204(c)(4)(C) 204(c)(4)(D) Skills Proficiencie S/PS Degrees/ Credentials PS Education/ Employment Non-Traditional Training/ Employment +5 +3 -3 0 +5 +3 -3 0 performance-based learning and assessment).
-5.4 Training for counselors designed to improve and strengthen career guidance skills and to help them stay current with employment trends, needs, and expectations.
-204(c)(5) 204(c)(7) 204(c)(4)(E) +5 +3 -3 0 +5 +3 -3 0 5.5 Secondary and postsecondary faculty training in the use and application of technology.
-5.6 Training in the infusion of gender and multicultural concepts takes place on two levels: 1) the content within a course of study and the management of crudent learning within the algoratory and 2) the acting a student learning within the algoratory and 2) the acting a student learning within the algoratory and 2) the acting a student learning within the algoratory and 2) the acting a student learning within the algoratory and 2) the acting a student learning a student learning and 2.
-The student learning a student learnin 204(c)(6) 205(d)(3) 204(c)(4)(C) 204(c)(5)(E) +5 +3 -3 0 5.7 Technical and academic instructors/faculty internships with business, industry and education are established and maintained.
+5.3 Secondary, postsecondary faculty and administrator training in instructional delivery and assessment is provided to ensure that students meet high academic and employability standards (e.g., contextual and performance-based learning and assessment).
+5.4 Training for counselors designed to improve and strengthen career guidance skills and to help them stay current with employment trends, needs, and 204(c)(4)(B) 204(c)(4)(C) 204(c)(4)(D) 204(c)(5) 204(c)(7) 204(c)(4)(E) Skills Proficienc S/PS Degrees/ Credentials PS Education/ Employment Non-Traditional Training/ Employment +5 +3 -3 0 expectations.5.5 Secondary and postsecondary faculty training in the use and application of technology.
+204(c)(6) 205(d)(3) +5 +3 -3 0 5.6 Training in the infusion of gender and multicultural concepts takes place on two levels: 1) the content within a course of study and the management of student learning within the classroom and 2) the entire school building.
+204(c)(4)(C) 204(c)(5)(E) +5 +3 -3 0 5.7 Technical and academic instructors/faculty internships with business, industry and education are established and maintained.
 Internships include guidance personnel and administration.
 Business representatives have the opportunity to intern within the classroom/lab portion of the Tech Prep Program.
-204(c)(5)(E) 5.8 Training in the use of multiple assessment of student performance including performance-based, project-based, and portfolio based assessment.
+5.8 Training in the use of multiple assessment of student performance including performance-based, project-based, and portfolio based assessment.